Oussssn/airHealth/README.md

 ## Contact

-Feel free to reach out to me at 210527007@stu.istinye.edu.tr if you have any questions or suggestions!
+Feel free to reach out to me at 210527007@stu.istinye.edu.tr or oguzassn@gmail.com if you have any questions or suggestions!

 ## License